pingcap/docs/configure-placement-rules.md

 > **Note:**
 >
-> After enabling Placement Rules, the previously configured `max-replicas` and `location-labels` no longer take effect.
+> - When Placement Rules are enabled and multiple rules exist, the previously configured `max-replicas` and `location-labels` no longer take effect.
 To adjust the replica policy, use the interface related to Placement Rules.
+> - When Placement Rules are enabled and only one default rule exists, TiDB will automatically update this default rule when `max-replicas` and `location-labels` configurations are changed.

 ### Disable Placement Rules